-While many of our LLCM students come from University of Pennsylvania Law School LLM alumni, we welcome applicants from other LLM programs.
+While many of our LLCM students come from Penn Carey Law LLM alumni, we welcome applicants from other LLM programs.

-Penn’s Law School LLCM students have many of the same opportunities as our LLM students, including the design of their own curriculum and eligibility to enroll in the Wharton Business and Law Certificate, a program designed for Penn Law graduate students taught by Wharton faculty.
+LLCM students have many of the same opportunities as our LLM students, including the design of their own curriculum and eligibility to enroll in the Wharton Business and Law Certificate, a program designed for Penn Carey Law graduate students taught by Wharton faculty.

 In addition to our outstanding course offerings, our LLCM students are welcome to participate in the LLM Public Service Program, which provides students with opportunities to develop professional skills while learning more about the communities that exist beyond the Law School.
 LLCM students are also eligible to participate in four clinical programs focusing on Entrepreneurship, Intellectual Property and Technology, International Human Rights and Immigration, and Mediation.

 Additionally, LLCMs students at the Law School can get involved with LLMs and JDs in student groups, ranging from the Law School Light Opera Company to the Penn Soccer Club.
-LLCMs may also choose to participate in one of several journals: Journal of International Law, the East Asia Law Review, and the Journal for Law and Social Change.
+LLCMs often participate in student run journals.
+In the past that has included the Journal of International Law, the Asian Law Review, and the Journal for Law and Social Change.

 LLCM Information and Requirements